decentdao/decent-api/packages/decent-offchain/README.md

 createdb decent
 ```

 > The API depends on data from [decent-ponder](../decent-ponder).
-In order to speed up development, seed the database from the backup file in [packages/database](../database).
+In order to speed up development, seed the database from the backup file in [decent-data repo release](https://github.com/decentdao/decent-data/releases/download/latest/db.sql).
+Download the file and save it to `packages/decent-offchain/database/db.sql`.

 Restore the database from the backup file